gregdaynes/project-spy-go/.projectSpy/in-progress/lets-do-some-refactoring.md

 2) remove view models / objects - they add another layer frustration getting the data to render.
 3) evaluate file, task, and task lane go files.
 - things that feel funny are files and tasks being so closely related.
-- task lanes setting up watchers should likey be separated.
+- task lanes setting up watchers should likely be separated.
+4) rework handler files

+---

+2025-03-27 09:55	Updated task